Microfabrication of Microfluidic Chips: Materials and Methods

 Most production methods for thermoplastics are excellent for commercial production, but not economical for prototype development.
 As thermoplastics are barely permeable to gas, their sealed microchannels and microchambers are unsuitable for long-term cell study or cell culture.

 A thermoset is a polymer that irreversibly becomes rigid when heated.
 Initially, the polymer is a liquid or soft solid.
 When heated or radiated, the thermosetting molecules cross-link to form a rigid network that cannot soften before decomposition.
-These materials are normally stable (even at high temperature), resistant to most solvents, and optically transparent.
+These materials are normally stable (even at high temperatures), resistant to most solvents, and optically transparent.

 - Introduced several years after silicon and glass